 As a volunteer, you will:

-- Build the capacity of IDL staff to understand gender-based violence issues, provide advice, and support gender mainstreaming in programs.
+- Build the capacity of IDL staff in understanding gender-based violence issues, provide advice and support gender mainstreaming programs.

 - Provide awareness-raising training to police officers, community leaders and neighborhood watch groups.

 - Support the development of training tools and resources.